 We'd recommend exchanging at most 5% of your money to CUP.
-A few CUPs go a long way.
+A few CUP go a long way.
 Plus, you can only use it in some places and CUC is accepted everywhere.

 Credit Cards, Debit Cards and Traveler's Checks in Cuba

 No credit card associated with an American bank can be used while in Cuba.
 The one exception: Mastercard credit cards issued by Stonegate Bank in Florida.
 Cards from Stonegate Bank can be used if you have expressed your intent to travel to Cuba and signed their compliance form.
 Then, those cards may be used at stores, hotels, and restaurants but not at ATMs.